About Probability Storm

 The music part of the blog

-When I review something, I try to weave a part of my beliefs about music, art as a whole or culture around it into the writing.
+When I critique/review something, I don't try to hide my beliefs about music, art as a whole or culture around it, in fact I actively try to weave them into the writing.
 Otherwise I'd find it dry and boring, and I am certain all of my favourite reviews didn't try to hide the author's beliefs, even if I strongly disagreed with them.
-I doubt I'll persuade you into liking new music, unless you were already open to it.
+I don't try to persuade anyone into listening to the music I cover.
+In fact, if I truthfully present the music for what it is, it would turn most listeners away, except for those who were already open to it.
+If I mislead someone into listening to something they hate, then I failed.

-A music review can have up to 4 angles:
+Music criticism can have up to four angles:

 1. Musical analysis, which is required by definition.